How Long Does It Take to Build a Single-Family Home?

 As you close the chapter on the first phase of building your home – working with a realtor to acquire your property/lot; purchasing dream house plans; getting permits and licenses in place; hiring a contractor – get ready for the fun and exciting adventure of the actual construction of your home.

-The adventure of building from the ground up will take you from this rendering (left) of a 4-bedroom country home to the delightful “finished” product (right) (Plan 120-2176).
+The adventure of building from the ground up will take you from this rendering (top) of a 4-bedroom country home to the delightful “finished” product shown at bottom (Plan 120-2176).

 What comes next?
 Will it be a home “swift” home – or a prolonged process before you see your new home fill that property?
-From ground-breaking to moving in, here is a timeline of the typical steps by week – and the amount of time necessary – in building your home.
+From ground-breaking to moving in, here is a home building timeline of the typical steps by week – and the amount of time necessary – in building your home.
 Below is a listing of each step, and we will go into more detail following the list:

 Week 1: Groundbreaking/Site Excavation/Footings

 Just think of all the images of groundbreaking events you’ve seen - but, this time, this exciting moment belongs to you.
 Watch as your contractor maps the layout of the home on your property, and his team gets ready to level the site to ensure proper drainage and clear out debris, rocks, and trees.
 The first step in building your home is now underway.

 The first phase in building your home: site excavation – excavators and/or bulldozers and other heavy equipment arrive to level the land and clear trees and debris (photo by Luke Besley on Unsplash).

 The home’s foundation sits on its footings - the concrete base that is the lowest part of the home.
 Footings carry the weight of the entire structure and are usually set about four feet below the frost line to protect your home from soil moisture.